About

 The SNAD Viewer: Everything You Want to Know about Your Favorite ZTF Object

-Konstantin Malanchev, Matwey V. Kornilov, Maria V. Pruzhinskaya, Emille E. O. Ishida, Patrick D. Aleo, Vladimir S. Korolev, Anastasia Lavrukhina, Etienne Russeil, Sreevarsha Sreejith, Alina A. Volnova, Anastasiya Voloshina, Alberto Krone-Martins, 2022, arXiv:2211.07605
+Konstantin Malanchev, Matwey V. Kornilov, Maria V. Pruzhinskaya, Emille E. O. Ishida, Patrick D. Aleo, Vladimir S. Korolev, Anastasia Lavrukhina, Etienne Russeil, Sreevarsha Sreejith, Alina A. Volnova, Anastasiya Voloshina, Alberto Krone-Martins, 2023, PASP, Volume 135, Number 1044

 The SNAD Viewer: Everything You Want to Know about Your Favorite ZTF Object